Texas

 Texas Electricity Prices

-Solar panels offer Texas homeowners a way to generate their own electricity, reducing dependence on the grid and rising utility rates.
+Solar panels allow homeowners to generate their own electricity, reducing dependence on the grid and providing protection against these rising utility rates.

-Over 25 years, solar systems can provide predictable energy costs while traditional electricity rates continue climbing, offering long-term financial protection.
+Over 25 years, solar systems can provide predictable energy costs while utility rates continue climbing, offering long-term financial stability for Texas families.

 Price of Energy: Texas vs National Average